General Educational Development (GED) Test

 The General Educational Development (GED) is equivalent to a high school diploma.
-The GED covers mathematics, language arts, reading and writing, social studies, and science.
+The GED covers:

-GED prep courses are offered through Continuing Education.
+GED preparation courses are offered through Community & Industry Education.

 You do not have to be enrolled in TCC to take the GED test.

-All sections of the Computerized GED examination should be scheduled at GED Test on Computer.
+All sections of the 2014 GED examination should be scheduled at GED Test on Computer.

-The computerized GED currently consists of five sections.
+The computerized GED currently consists of four sections.